akmalrusli363/BNCC-Siaga-Covid-Jetpack/README.md

 # BNCC-Academy-Kotlin-Demo
 A repository for an app made during BNCC x Gojek Academy demonstrated using Kotlin, which shows data about COVID19 statistics in Indonesia

+> **INFO:** This branch is **different** from `master` branch because this branch serves data from [data.covid19.go.id](https://data.covid19.go.id) in which serves daily cases for national and regional cases, and served officially from government supported (Satgas COVID-19) committee.

 ## Parts & Features

 ### The Case Overview (Main screen)